Mineral dust

 Mineral dust is atmospheric aerosol originated from the suspension of minerals constituting the soil, composed of various oxides and carbonates.
-Human activities lead to 30% of the airborne dust load in the atmosphere.
+Human activities lead to 25% of the airborne dust (particulates) load in the atmosphere.
 The Sahara Desert is the major source of mineral dust, which subsequently spreads across the Mediterranean (where it is the origin of rain dust) and Caribbean seas into northern South America, Central America, and eastern North America, and Europe.
 Additionally, it plays a significant role in the nutrient inflow to the Amazon rainforest.
 The Gobi Desert is another source of dust in the atmosphere, which affects eastern Asia and western North America.

 Characteristics

 Mineral dust is mainly constituted of the oxides (SiO2, Al2O3, FeO, Fe2O3, CaO, and others) and carbonates (CaCO3, MgCO3) that constitute the Earth's crust.
+The composition of mineral dust, usually named in atmospheric sciences as mineralogy composition, is relevant for different physical and chemical processes in the atmosphere, for example, oxides with iron have an effect in the optical properties with impact in climate, while minor components can modify the role in the atmosphere of mineral dust as cloud condensation nuclei.